craftingcity/The-Known-World/Game Notes/Mechanics/Custom Class - Psion.md

 Your Psionic Save DC is equal to 8 plus your Proficiency Bonus and your Psionic Ability Modifer.

-### Using Psionics
+### Using Disciplines
+#### aka how to cast ur special psion spells
 To invoke any psionic Disciplines, you must spend an amount of Effort equal to the Discipline's Effort Cost.
 You may not invoke more than one Discipline per round.
-You may not invoke a Concentration Discipline while you are already Concentrating, but dropping Concentration is always a Free Action, so no biggie, and no doubles either.
+You may not invoke a Concentration Discipline while you are already Concentrating, but dropping Concentration is always a Free Action, so no biggie, but no doubles either.

 You have a pool of Effort (or, *ki*,) equal to your proficiency bonus plus your Psionic Ability Modifier.
 You regain your spent Effort during Rest, as per the "charge" ability Rest rules.